 ARTICLE 16.
-WEST VIRGINIA PUBLIC EMPLOYEES INSURANCE ACT.

-§5-16-7.
-Authorization to establish group hospital and surgical insurance plan, group major medical insurance plan, group prescription drug plan, and group life and accidental death insurance plan; rules for administration of plans; mandated benefits; what plans may provide; optional plans; separate rating for claims experience purposes.

-(a) The agency shall establish a group hospital and surgical insurance plan or plans, a group prescription drug insurance plan or plans, a group major medical insurance plan or plans, and a group life and accidental death insurance plan or plans for those employees herein made eligible and establish and promulgate rules for the administration of these plans subject to the limitations contained in this article.
+WEST VIRGINIA PUBLIC EMPLOYEES INSURANCE ACT. §5-16-7.
+Authorization to establish plans; mandated benefits; optional plans; separate rating for claims experience purposes. (a) The agency shall establish plans for those employees herein made eligible and establish and promulgate rules for the administration of these plans subject to the limitations contained in this article.
 These plans shall include:

-6 (1) Coverages and benefits for X-ray and laboratory services in connection with 7 mammograms when medically appropriate and consistent with current guidelines from the United 8 States Preventive Services Task Force; pap smears, either conventional or liquid-based cytology,

-9 whichever is medically appropriate and consistent with the current guidelines from either the 10 United States Preventive Services Task Force or the American College of Obstetricians and 11 Gynecologists; and a test for the human papilloma virus when medically appropriate and 12 consistent with current guidelines from either the United States Preventive Services Task Force or 13 the American College of Obstetricians and Gynecologists, when performed for cancer screening 14 or diagnostic services on a woman age 18 or over;
+4 (1) Coverages and benefits for x-ray and laboratory services in connection with 5 mammograms when medically appropriate and consistent with current guidelines from the United 6 States Preventive Services Task Force; pap smears, either conventional or liquid-based cytology, 7 whichever is medically appropriate and consistent with the current guidelines from either the 8 United States Preventive Services Task Force or the American College of Obstetricians and 9 Gynecologists; and a test for the human papilloma virus when medically appropriate and 10 consistent with current guidelines from either the United States Preventive Services Task Force or 11 the American College of Obstetricians and Gynecologists, when performed for cancer screening

+12 or diagnostic services on a woman age 18 or over;

-(2) Annual checkups for prostate cancer in men age 50 and over;
+13 (2) Annual checkups for prostate cancer in men age 50 and over;